Graduate Non-Degree Study

 - A current resume

-- A list of which approved non-degree courses you are interested in completing
+- Approved non-degree courses you are interested in completing from the list below

 If you previously completed courses as a non-degree student at Hunter College, but have taken one or more semesters off, you must complete the Graduate Readmission Application form.

 Applicants planning to apply for matriculation to a graduate program are encouraged to visit the Academics program page to confirm that non-degree courses are also required by their anticipated graduate program.